bbglab/bbgwiki/docs/Plots_and_scripts/Clustermap.md

   <img src="../assets/images/clustermap_00.png" alt="Clustermap_00" width="55%">
 </p>

-## Clustermap with individual annotations
+## Heatmap with individual annotations

 We can add the first two annotation legends using customized handles (custom artist objects that can be added to a legend in a Seaborn plot), `g.ax_col_dendrogram` and `g.ax_row_dendrogram`.